elasticio/elasticio.github.io/content/_guides/managing-flows.md

 ## Subscribe to Errors

-You can also subscribe to errors, and

-1\.
-Subscribe to errors is a feature that orders the platform to send you emails in case of any errors in your running Flow.
+You can order the platform to send you emails in case of any errors in your running Flow.
 However, it will not just mindlessly spam you with messages if an error repeats.
 With some errors, messaging interval is one email per hour, while with others its one per 24 hours.
 This interval is hardcoded and cannot be configured.

 To subscribe to errors, use the settings menu **(1)** of the corresponding Flow and click *Subscribe to Errors* **(2)**: